sagarpandya82/getth/README.md

 ###To Do List

-* modify `first` to take an argument so a range of elements is returned
+* modify `first` and `last` to take an integer-argument so a range of elements is returned.
-* allow `last` to take an argument so a range of elements is returned